Haloquadratum walsbyi: Genomics and structure

 H. walsbyi is classified as an oligotrophic microorganism, as it grows in nutrient deficient conditions where concentrations of organic substances are minimal.
-To combat, H. walsbyi maintains a high surface to volume ratio by flattening to maximize nutrient uptake.
+The high surface to volume ratio of H. walsbyi, due to its flattened shape, helps maximize nutrient uptake and overcome this limitation.
 Because of their square shape, they are more capable of flattening than spherical shaped microorganisms are.
 H. walsbyi can flatten an extreme amount of about 0.1-0.5μm.
 The overall size of the cell structure ranges from 1.5 to 11 μm.
 However, larger cells have been observed.
 The largest recorded H. walsbyi cell was measured as 40 x 40 μm.

 The square shape of H. walsbyi has been the focus of many studies.
 It is able to maintain this structure due to its adaptive traits.
 These traits can be found in both H. walsbyi's genome composition as well as its protein sequences.
-For example, H.walsbyi’s expression of the halomucin protein creates an aqueous protective layering that helps prevent desiccation of the cells.
+For example, H.walsbyi's expression of the halomucin protein creates an aqueous protective layering that helps prevent desiccation of the cells.
 These adaptations allow H. walsbyi to thrive in environments such as saturated brines while also maintaining a defined square structure.

-H. walsbyi’s cellular structure consists of highly refractive gas vesicles, poly-β-hydroxyalkanoate granules, and a unique cellular wall.
+H. walsbyi's cellular structure consists of highly refractive gas vesicles, poly-β-hydroxyalkanoate granules, and a unique cellular wall.
 This microbe has displayed cell walls that range from 15 to 25 nm in thickness.
 The genome of H.walsbyi encodes S-layered glycoproteins of the cell wall.
 Additionally, photoactive retinal proteins are also encoded for the membrane.
 The HBSQ001 strain, discovered in 2004, showed these same internal cellular structures.
 However, this specific strain showed a complex trichotomous structured cell wall.

-A typical Genome of H. walsbyi has a 3,132,494 bp chromosome.
-The strain HBSQ001, DSM 16790 was analyzed to obtain this data.
+The strain HBSQ001, DSM 16790 of H. walsbyi has a 3,132,494 bp chromosome.
 H. walsbyi is distinguished by the abnormally low Guanine-Cytosine (GC) content compared to other haloarchaea.
 H. walsbyi has an average of 47.9% GC content compared to the expected 60-70%.
 Additionally, the proteins encoded are highly conserved specifically in the amino acid sequence.
 It is understood that H. walsbyi evolved from a typical GC rich, moderately conserving ancestor.